Photon size in higher dimensional phantom cosmology: Introduction

-As it is well known, the particles in the string theory are supposed to be extended objects~\cite{witten87,polchinski98}.
-Via the string version of the Hawking-Penrose singularity theorem~\cite{hawking70}, the stringy cosmology was proposed~\cite{hong11} with a success that, with the extended string particle, one describes precisely the Universe expansion after the Big Bang.
-Moreover, in the stringy cosmology model, one has an advantage that the degrees of freedom of the rotation and the shear are introduced naturally.
-In phantom cosmology~\cite{caldwell02,lidsey04,faraoni05,hong08,chimento08,kaeonikhom11, wei11,yang12,astashenok12,novosyadlyj12}, the Universe expansion up to the present Universe age has been studied.
-Motivated by this, we will investigate the validity of the string size evolution in higher-dimensional spacetime with phantom field.
-One notes that the ten-dimensional phantom cosmology has a prominent feature which analyzes string size in itself.
+As it is well known, a particle in the string theory is supposed to be an extended object~\cite{witten87,polchinski98}.
+Via the string version of the Hawking-Penrose singularity theorem (HPST)~\cite{hawking70}, the stringy cosmology in $D$ dimensional total spacetime was investigated~\cite{hong11,hong112} with a success that, with the extended string particle, one describes precisely the motion types of stringy congruence in terms of the universe expansion rate after the Big Bang.
+Moreover, in the stringy HPST, one has an advantage that the degrees of freedom of the rotation and shear of stringy congruence are introduced naturally in the early universe.
+Next in phantom cosmology~\cite{caldwell02,lidsey04,faraoni05,hong08,chimento08,kaeonikhom11,wei1111,cannata11, yang12,astashenok12,novosyadlyj12}, the universe expansion up to the age of the universe has been studied with various phantom field potentials.
+In particular, a higher dimensional phantom cosmology (HDPC) has been exploited to investigate an exact cosmological solution for the scale factor of the universe~\cite{hong08}.
+In the HDPC, the universe has been shown to undergo a continuous transition from deceleration to acceleration at some finite time.
+This transition time could be proposed as recent acceleration of the universe.
+Moreover, a phantom field with an exponential potential has been considered to study a solution for the phantom cosmology together with the Hubble parameter~\cite{cannata11}.
+Next the inflationary Big Bang cosmology has been developed into a precision astrophysics by recent cosmological observations such as cosmic microwave radiation~\cite{wmap} and supernova data~\cite{perl,riess}.
+The observations have drawn astrophysics community attention to the origin of dark energy~\cite{dark1,dark2,dark3,dark4,dark5}.
+The phantom cosmology model is also one of the approaches for investigating the dark energy~\cite{caldwell02,dark4,dark5}.

+The idea of extra dimensions, tracing back to the pioneering works of Kaluza and Klein, has been exploited in various higher dimensional models such as the string theory~\cite{witten87,polchinski98}, the Randall-Sundrum cosmology~\cite{randall}, the HDPC~\cite{hong08}, the stringy HPST~\cite{hong11,hong112} and the higher dimensional electroweak model~\cite{bolokhov} for instance.
+Motivated by the idea, in this paper we will consider the HDPC in $D$ dimensional total spacetime, in order to investigate explicitly the photon size and phantom field strength at present and their dependences on $D$.
+In addition, in $D$ dimensions we will discuss the evolution of the universe size from the Big Bang to the present epoch, to demonstrate the dependence of its size on the spacetime dimensionality $D$.

+The paper is organized as follows.
+In Sec.
+II, we will present the set up of the HDPC with the dimensionality $D$, to study in detail the solutions for the differential equations associated with the HDPC.
+In Sec.
+III, we will investigate phenomenology in the HDPC.
+Explicitly we will evaluate the photon size at present in the $D$ dimensional spacetime.
+Next we will study the universe and phantom field evolutions from the Big Bang to the epoch at present.
+Sec.
+IV includes conclusions.